Logo

 Why does my child fall apart at school even though they seem "fine" at home?

-• Perfectionism blocks them from starting or finishing assignments
+• Perfectionism interferes with starting or finishing work.

 What are the hidden signs of OCD in the classroom that teachers often miss?